queerwill/Sensor-Watch-YOLO-Dice/README.md

 RULES
 -----

 The game consists of a number of rounds.
 In each round, a player gets three rolls of the dice, although they can choose to end their turn after one or two rolls.
 After the first roll the player can save any dice they want and re-roll the other dice.
 This procedure is repeated after the second roll.
 The player has complete choice as to which dice to roll.
-It is possible to re-roll both dice that were or were not rolled before.[5]
+It is possible to re-roll both dice that were or were not rolled before.

 The YOLO scorecard contains 13 different category boxes and in each round, after the third roll, the player must choose one of these categories.
 The score entered in the box depends on how well the five dice match the scoring rule for the category.
 Details of the scoring rules for each category are given below.
 As an example, one of the categories is called Set of Three.
 The scoring rule for this category means that a player only scores if at least three of the five dice are the same value.
 The game is completed after 13 rounds by each player, with each of the 13 boxes filled.
 The total score is calculated by summing all thirteen boxes, together with any bonuses.